jplattel/obsidian-query-language/README.md

 name: 'How many notes use #utrecht'
 query: "'#utrecht"
 template: "{name}: {count}"
-sort: '-created'
 badge: false
 ```
 ````

-Check out the [extended search docs from Fuse](https://fusejs.io/examples.html#extended-search) to figure out how to query your own vault.
+Check out the [extended search docs from Fuse](https://fusejs.io/examples.html#extended-search) to figure out how to query your own vault. **The syntax doesn't match the current query syntax of Obsidian search.
+Please be aware!**

 ## How does this plugin work?